 Ithaca Soap Liquid-organic

 Ithaca Soap Liquid organic, is a skin conditioning formula.
 Very lathery, clean rinsing, gentle soap.
-A mild organic coconut oil castile style liquid soap that's not caustic and drying.
+A mild organic coconut oil Castile style liquid soap that is moisturizing and hydrating not caustic and drying.
 Excellent for the whole body, including hands and face.
 The stiff lather makes a fabulous bubble bath.

 Also great for hand washing dishes, laundry and house cleaning.
 Great for hand knits, wool wash and delicate fabrics (instructions below).
 Dilutes up to 100% while still retaining lather.